naina250/Data-Analysis-Mini-Projects/README.md

 # Data-Analysis-Mini-Projects
-A collection of my mini data analytics projects on SQL, Tableau and Python.
+This repo contains a collection of my mini data analytics projects using Python, SQL and Tableau.